JuliaDynamics/ResumableFunctions.jl/README.md

 * 2018: v0.3 is Julia v0.7 compatible.

-* 2018: v0.2 the iterator now behaves as a Python generator: only values that are explicitely yielded are generated; the return value is ignored.
+* 2018: v0.2 the iterator now behaves as a Python generator: only values that are explicitely yielded are generated; the return value is ignored and a warning is generated.

 * 2017: v0.1 initial release that is Julia v0.6 compatible:
   * Introduction of the `@resumable` and the `@yield` macros.